monmima/main-aide-memoire/typescript/bugs.md

 # Bugs

-To disable alert messages in Typescript and ESLint, use a comment like this at the start of the script (after the <code>script</code> tag) to ignore alerts for the whole file:
+To disable alert messages in Typescript and ESLint, use a comment like this at the start of the script (after the `script` tag) to ignore alerts for the whole file:

     /* eslint-disable */
     // @ts-nocheck